Balou9/dd-reverse-string/README.md

 ## CD/CI Workflow

-Therefore I created a workflow which gets triggered on push to the main branch.
+I created a workflow which gets triggered on push to the main branch.
 It consists of a deployment job `deploy` and a test job `test`.

 The workflow runs the `deploy` and the `test` job in a sequence,